 The schedule.
-The seminars are held in an ordinary room in Hanken's main building, or in the seminar room at the Department of Finance and Economics, room D501 in Hanken's main building.
+The seminars are held in an ordinary room in Hanken's main building.
 The timetables do not automatically work themselves up.
 Therefore, we expect the student to contact his/her supervisor to schedule the time for the presentations.
 Contact your supervisor immediately to book a time for presenting the extended research plan, and at least discuss whether a slot for presenting the seminar essay should be set as well.
 Further details and instructions are given on Moodle.
+Note that last-minute, unforeseen changes due to force majeure may occur.
+You are still accountable for meeting the participation requirements Ensure your schedule allows for flexibility to avoid missing attendance, i.e., do not leave all participation until the very end.

-VII.
+VIII.
 Grading